 - Frequently asked questions

 - Where do I vote?

 - Polling Locations

 - How do I obtain an Absentee Ballot?

 - MOVE Act (Military and Overseas Civilian Voters)

 - Video: How to Vote Absentee When You're in the Military

 - League of Women Voters Election Information Enter your address to get your specific ballot summary!

-- Application for Absent Voter Ballot (For November 5, 2019)
+- Application for Absent Voter Ballot for March 10, 2020 Presidential Primary

 - Federal Post Card Application and Instructions (FPCA ballot request form for Military/Overseas Voters)